 The risk-free interest rate is based on the currently available rate on a U.S. Treasury zero-coupon issue with a remaining term equal to the expected term of the option converted into a continuously compounded rate.
 The expected volatility of stock options is based on a review of the historical volatility and the implied volatility of a peer group of publicly traded companies comparable to the Company.
 In evaluating comparability, the Company considered factors such as industry, stage of life cycle, and size.
-After the adoption of Accounting Standards Update No. 2016-09 Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting as of January 1, 2017, the Company elected to continue to estimate the total number of awards for which the requisite service period will not be rendered based on historical data.
+After the adoption of Accounting Standards Update No. 2016-09 Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting as of January 1, 2017, the Company elected to recognize the effect of awards for which the requisite service is not rendered when the award is forfeited.
 The expected term assumption used by the Company reflects the application of the simplified method set out in Securities and Exchange Commission Staff Accounting Bulletin No. 110, Shared-Based Payment.
 The simplified method defines the expected term of an option as the average of the contractual term of the options and the weighted average vesting period for all option tranches.
 The dividend yield reflects the Company's dividend rate on the date of grant.
-The Company did not grant any stock options during the years ended December 31, 2019, 2018 and 2017.
+The Company granted stock options during the years ended December 31, 2019.
+For the year ended December 31, 2020, the Company granted stock options representing the right to purchase a total of 8,888,000 shares of the Company's Class A Common Stock.

 The cost of the restricted shares is determined using the fair value of the Company's Series A Convertible Preferred Stock on the date of the grant.
 Compensation expense is recognized on a straight-line basis over the vesting period.
-There was no grant of the restricted shares under the Re-established Significant Shareholder Incentive Program during the years ended December 31, 2019, 2018 and 2017.
+There was no grant of the restricted shares under the Re-established Significant Shareholder Incentive Program during the years ended December 31, 2020, 2019 and 2018.